vavramusser/vavramusser.github.io/_pages/r-spatial.md

 ### Receive Project Updates
 The R Spatial Notebooks Series is an ongoing project with new notebooks currently in development.
 Sign up for the [R Spatial Mailing List](https://mailchi.mp/ab01e8fc8397/r-spatial-email-signup) to receive project updates, new notebook announcements, and opportunities to connect.

+### Send me
+Do you have a specific topic or notebook idea you would like to see included in the R Spatial Notebooks?
+Drop me a message in the [suggestion box!](https://us19.list-manage.com/survey?u=746bf8d366d6fbc99c699e714&id=54590a28ea&attribution=false).

 *Chapter 1: Data Sources and APIs*
 ------
 * **1.1** [Introduction to IPUMS and the IPUMS API](https://platform.i-guide.io/notebooks/82d3b176-e4e6-4307-8186-318a3fe6c81a)